brugmanjoost/ip-addresses/README.md

 # ip-addresses
-A javascript module to facilitate working with IP addresses
+A javascript module to facilitate working with IP addresses, ranges and subnets (v4).

 1. [Introduction](#introduction)
 2. [Installation](#installation)